 PiiA is one of 17 strategic innovation programs funded through a joint initiative of Sweden’s innovation agency Vinnova, the Swedish Energy Agency, and the Swedish Research Council.

-PiiA began operations in 2013 and we currently expect to be funded through to 2023.
-We have ambitious 2022 targets centred around raising the process industry’s use of digital technologies and digital business and operational models.
+PiiA began operations in 2013, our targets are centered around raising the process industry’s use of digital technologies and digital business and operational models.

 One key goal is to help the industry, its IT and automation suppliers, and researchers in the sector to better manage ongoing change.
 Another is to help the industry and its suppliers to out-perform their global competitors in developing and implementing digital-based solutions.
 Success in this area will come in the form of the increased use of digital technologies in processes, products, services, and offerings across the industry.